JeremiahStephenson/SQLite_Custom/README.md

 To add more tokenizers follow these steps:

 1. Add the source under tokenizers in the jni folder.
-2. Create a header file that links to the header file for your tokenizer like the one below.
+2. If you haven't already done so then add a function like the one below in your tokenizer to set the module.

-        #include "../../fts3_html_tokenizer.h"

-        #define HTML_NAME "FTS3HTMLTokenizer"

-        #define UNICODE0_DLL_EXPORTED __attribute__((__visibility__("default")))

-        void sqlite3Fts3UnicodeTokenizer(sqlite3_tokenizer_module const **ppModule);

-        struct sqlite3_api_routines;

-        UNICODE0_DLL_EXPORTED int sqlite3_extension_init_custom(
-           sqlite3 *db,          /* The database connection */
-           char **pzErrMsg,      /* Write error messages here */ const struct sqlite3_api_routines *pApi  /* API methods */
-           );
-    Define a name for the tokenizer and and change the exported function call to something unique.
-3. Open extension.c and add an entry for the exported function such as the one below.

-        int sqlite3_extension_init_custom(
-              sqlite3 *db,          /* The database connection */
-              char **pzErrMsg,      /* Write error messages here */ const sqlite3_api_routines *pApi  /* API methods */
-              )
-        {
-           const sqlite3_tokenizer_module *tokenizer;

-           SQLITE_EXTENSION_INIT2(pApi)

-           sqlite3Fts3UnicodeTokenizer(&tokenizer);

-           registerExtensionTokenizer(db, CHARACTER_NAME, tokenizer);

-           return 0;
+        void set_character_tokenizer_module(const sqlite3_tokenizer_module **ppModule){
+            *ppModule = &characterTokenizerModule;
         }

-    Add an import statement to the header file you created in step 2.
-    Make sure the name of the function matches what you defined in your header file.
-    You also need to change the function being called to grab the tokenizer to the one defined in your tokenizer.
+3. Open extension.h and add the setter function you created in your tokenizer from step 2.
+You also need to set a name for your tokenizer like below.

+        #define HTML_NAME "HTMLTokenizer"

+4. Open android_database_SQLTokenizer.cpp and add the setter function from your tokenizer to the 'if' statement.

+        if (strcmp(nameStr, HTML_NAME) == 0) {
+            get_html_tokenizer_module(&p, dataStr);
+        } else if (strcmp(nameStr, CHARACTER_NAME) == 0) {
+            get_character_tokenizer_module(&p);
+        } else if (strcmp(nameStr, YOUR_TOKENIZER_NAME) == 0) {
+            get_your_tokenizer_module(&p);
+        }

-4. Open Tokenizers.mk and add your C files to the list of C files being compiled into the module.
+5. Open Tokenizers.mk and add your C files to the list of C files being compiled into the module.

         LOCAL_SRC_FILES += fts3_html_tokenizer.c

+6. Open Tokenizer.java and add your tokenizer to the list of enums with the correct name defined in step 3.

-5. Follow the steps below for how to use a tokenizer in your project.
+7. Follow the steps below for how to use a tokenizer in your project.

     a.
 Before performing any database operations you must call the following code: